-The Texas Jewish Historical Society Grant Application The mission of the Texas Jewish Historical Society is to expand and enhance the knowledge and understanding of the Jewish presence in Texas and the history of Jews from their first arrival in the State to the present.
+The Texas Jewish Historical Society Grant Application

+The mission of the Texas Jewish Historical Society is to expand and enhance the knowledge and understanding of the Jewish presence in Texas and the history of Jews from their first arrival in the State to the present.

 We solicit applications for research projects that are in this spirit.
 Deadlines for submission are March 1, June 1, September 1, and December 1.

+Application Form

-Application Form The Texas Jewish Historical Society will consider applications from individuals and non-profit organizations in any written or visual media.
+The Texas Jewish Historical Society will consider applications from individuals and non-profit organizations in any written or visual media.
 Attach additional sheets as necessary.

-Contact Name: Organization: Address: State: Zip: Phone: () Cell: () Email: Title and Description of project.
-Briefly outline personal and profession nal background information that support t his application Briefly outline personal and profession iai background information that support t ins application.
-What is the anticipated budget for the project?
-Are you seeking additional supp port from elsewhere?
-Diago detail the timeline of your mai Please detail the timeline of your proje €CT.
-Completed project must acknowledge TJHS support.
-A copy or account of the completed project should be submitoh Briscoe Center for American History a Send applications to: TJHS Grant Committee: P.O.
+Contact Name:

+Organization:

+Address:

+City: Zip:

+Phone: () Cell: ()

+Email:

+Title and Description of project.

+Briefly outline personal and professiona al background information that support the nis application.

+' '0 \ 1 ' 11''.
+1 4.C 1 1 0

+what is the anticipated budget for the p project?
+Are you seeking additional support ort from elsewhere?

+Please detail the timeline of your project

+rease death the unferme of your project

+Completed project must asknowledge ΓJHS support.
+A copy or account of the c completed project should be sub-

+Send applications to: TJHS Grant Committee: P.O.
 Box 10193, Austin TX 78766-0193, or email to grantchair@txjhs.org.

-Gerber Family History by David Gerber This is a history as I know it of my father's and mother's sides of the family as told by David Gerber.
-First, my father's side My paternal grandfather was Morris J. (MJ) Gerber.
+Gerber Family History by David Gerber

+This is a history as I know it of my father's and mother's sides of the family as told by David Gerber.

+First, my father's side

+My paternal grandfather was Morris J. (MJ) Gerber.
 This is what I know, as told to me by my dad, Saul Gerber and his sister, Ida Schmidt (my Aunt Ida) and Mimi Cohen (Aunt Mimi) over the years.

 MJ was born in a small town near Odessa, Russia.
 He said goodbye to his parents, never to see them again.

 He arrived in New York in 1906.He started a business of blocking hats for men.
 He was successful and the union tried to organize his shop.
 MJ fought it and he had an unexplained fire which destroyed the shop.

 He rebuilt it, and a year later, after ongoing conflict with the union, the shop had a second fire which destroyed it again.

-With that, he moved the family to Miami.
-Florida in the mid-1920s where he went into the real estate business.
+With that, he moved the family